fossxo/fossxo-gdd/source/introduction.rst

 lowers the barrier of entry for users who are interested in modifying the game.
 Finally, this allows quick turnaround of future releases of the game.

-Automated tools, guides, checklists, and detailed documentation are some ways that can help development speed.

 .. _ref-objective-build-risk-reduction-prototype: